 We have many years of work ahead of us and so there is quite a bit of flexibility in what you could contribute or help with.
 The ideal volunteer though would have some relevant experience, ideally a previous Workaway or farming experience, although that's definitely not mandatory.
 If you're proactive, independent and willing to sweat, you'd do great!

-General landscaping (e.g., mowing, wood chipping, weeding)
+General landscaping (e.g., mowing, wood chipping, weeding, planting perennials, building raised/garden beds)

 Included in your stay is access to the common areas in the home, as well as the kitchen, which you're welcome to use.
-Although, please note that we will only provide the following basic pantry essentials (tea, eggs, bread, popcorn, fruit and nuts) as well as lunch and dinner ONLY on workdays.
+Although, please note that we will only provide the following basic pantry essentials (tea, eggs, bread, popcorn, fruit and nuts) as well as lunch and dinner, only on workdays.
 Our volunteers are on their own for breakfast and all meals on days "off."
 The nearest grocery is ~30 minutes away, and so we would highly encourage our volunteers to come prepared to make breakfast and a few of meals of their own, especially on days "off" or if you have any particular dietary/condiment/beverage preferences etc. We eat a mixed diet, including some meat and fish, although we most often make veggie-forward meals and could certainly accommodate any dietary needs.

-We have satellite internet, which essentially means that our internet is EXTREMELY limited.
+Currently, we only have satellite internet, which essentially means that our internet is EXTREMELY limited.
 We have a laptop in the main home for our volunteers to check email, manage day-to-day needs, google the odd question etc., although unfortunately, we are not in a position to extend an unlimited, all-access wifi password for use on personal devices.
 Trust us, we wish it wasn't like this, but currently it's our only option :( It's not that bad though.
 Besides, you're likely staying with us to escape a bit of that modern chaos!

 Phone service is extremely unreliable in the area.
 We have a Verizon booster in the house, so if your service provider is Verizon, you should have full service, although phone calls can still be spotty.
 Otherwise, it’s best to expect ZERO cell service on property.
 We of course have a landline though with free calls in the US, Canada and Mexico that you’re more than welcome to use.